 Cpl.
 Philip Sidney Brain Jr.

-was born to Philip S. Brain Sr. & Marie Brain
+Sidney Brain Jr. was born to Philip S. Brain Sr.

-the second oldest son and had three younger
+Montana.
+He was the second oldest son and

 Philip attended Roosevelt High School and the University of Minnesota, where he played tennis.
 He graduated in 1939, and attended graduate school at George Williams College in Downers Grove, Illinois.
 He worked for a railroad as a stenographer.